 I also do not find it at all extraordinary.
 The similar elements in both of these songs are a bit analogous to the unprotectable unoriginal ostinato in Dark Horse.
 They are comprised of seven or eight notes sung in uniform (not distinctive) duration.
-The pitches are Fa Do Re Mi, which is the first four notes of the minor pentatonic SCALE (also, not distinctive nor protectable).
+The pitches are Fa Do Re Mi, which are the first four notes of the minor pentatonic SCALE (also, not distinctive nor protectable).
 The lyrics are really just TWO non-identical mono-syllabic words over and over.
 (This is similar to why Dua Lipa’s Levitating doesn’t infringe on Artikal Sound System’s Live Your Life.)
 And the rhythmic placements are offset and non-identical.
 So the music isn’t the same at any point!

 There’s no reason to believe Sheeran needed to have heard Chokri’s song to have come up with Shape.
 And the material the two share can be characterized as simple, scalar, and arguably brief enough to enjoy only so-called “thin” protection, so the demand is that the material be extremely alike, and these aren’t.

 The judge got this right.
 Sheeran got it right.
 I hope he’s as successful in what’s coming down the pike.

 Let’s Get It On.